Enjoy Your Very Own Sculpture

 Purchase & Lease

-All of the 2017 CityArt sculptures are available for purchase or lease with the exception of the sculpture that receives The People’s Choice Award.
-That sculpture will be announced in November and purchased by the City Center Partnership for permanent installation in the City Center.
+All of the CityArt sculptures are available for purchase or lease with the exception of the sculpture that receives The People’s Choice Award.
+That sculpture is announced each November and purchased by the City Center Partnership for permanent installation in the City Center.

 Stories of CityArt Sculpture Purchase:

 Dawn M. Ulrich-Spitzer:

 I have been an active participant and committee member of the CityArt Sculpture Tour for many years.
 I have been waiting to purchase just the right sculpture that spoke to me visually and emotionally.
 The 2016-2017 piece entitled “Minnesota Nice” by John M. Hughes was the sculpture that I decided to purchase.

 Mr. Hughes’ artist statement was intriguing.
 The artist wrote “The sculpture was inspired by the winter of 2013-2014, working construction on the edge of the Lake of the Woods in Warroad, Minnesota.
 I thought at any moment, I would see penguins arriving on vacation saying “Minnesota Nice”

 I grew up in northern Minnesota and have always loved the winter season.
 I am into skiing, both cross-country and downhill, snowshoeing, and dog sledding.
 Although, penguins live only in the southern hemisphere, I have had a connection to them since I was in fifth grade.
 I love the cold and I love to swim and believe that I was once a penguin in a previous life.
 Mr. Hughes captured my heart with not only his vision of the large penguin, but also a “Minnesota Nice” Penguin.
 His vision and his ability to take items similar to what is in my basement and garage and sculpt a piece of art, was incredible.
 I love my penguin sculpture as it adorns the outside of my entryway of my home and welcomes friends, family, and the UPS/FedEx truck.